 Where geographically is this page located compared to the user

 Each one of these parameters is used by search engine algorithms to decide whether your content appears on the first page of results or not, which can be a make-or-break moment for your webpage, as 75% of users never go beyond the first page of results.

-Let's talk about what each one of these parameters is and how you can use them to successfully optimize your website in the ranking system.
+Let's talk about what each one of these parameters is and how you can use them to successfully optimise your website in the ranking system.

 Is Your Page Relevant?

 The first thing Google does when someone searches for "lasagna recipe" is to collect every single website that mentions a lasagna recipe.
 This is the first step in a long line of analysis and as you can imagine yields a lotof results (currently 43 million) and most of which aren't useful at all to the user.